Smallibs/pilin/README.md

     }
 ```

-Note: the `Comprehension` uses Kotlin coroutine suspension.
-Then each operation should be executed thanks to the
-destructured operation, or the explicit bind call.
-Otherwise, the effect is not executed.
+Each operation should be executed thanks to the `bind()` function.
+Otherwise, the effect is never executed.

-Of course the applicative can be used in this case:
+Of course, the applicative can be used in this case:

 ```kotlin
 suspend fun <T> doSomething(a: Applicative.API<T>): App<T, Int> =